 Bonnie and Clyde

-After the general public tired of the mundane, cloying dramas and comedies of the 1960s, but before the studios discovered the lucrative benefits of franchises like Jaws and Star Wars.
+After the general public was tired of the mundane, cloying dramas and comedies of the 1960s, the studios discovered the lucrative benefits of franchises like Jaws and Star Wars.
 Which could pile sequel after sequel, rake in merchandise proceeds, and guarantee a steady stream of big money regardless of artistic merit.

 There was a brief period in American film history.
 During that strange lull, studio bosses had no better notion than to throw money at great directors and hope for the best.
 Bonnie and Clyde, directed by Arthur Penn, has a gritty realism that is as sharp and insightful as the French New Wave.
 But, it was full of the freewheeling American spirit that corporate agendas had not yet suffocated.